raffaelrizzo/Mixed-Reality-Real-Time-Ball-Tracking-/README.md

 ### Single Camera Detection (Beta)

-The camera must be installed on the headset physically.
+The camera must be installed on the headset physically. **The ball can be only detected while the player looking towords it.**

 Here's the step-by-step process to get the project up and running: